fo-dicom/fo-dicom/README.md

 [fo-dicom.Serilog](https://www.nuget.org/packages/fo-dicom.Serilog/) | .NET connector to enable *fo-dicom* logging with Serilog
 [fo-dicom.Json](https://www.nuget.org/packages/fo-dicom.Json/) | PCL profile 111 library for JSON I/O support
-[fo-dicom.Legacy](https://www.nuget.org/packages/fo-dicom.Legacy/) | PCL profile 111 library with obsolete asynchronous methods (to be deprecated)
+[fo-dicom.Legacy](https://www.nuget.org/packages/fo-dicom.Legacy/) | PCL profile 111 library with obsolete asynchronous methods (to be deprecated) fo-dicom.Platform | *Deprecated* Use **fo-dicom** instead.

+To facilitate cross-platform development, the core library is strong name signed and denoted *Dicom.Core.dll* on all platforms.
+From an assembly reference point-of-view this convention makes the core assemblies mutually replaceable.
+It is thus possible to develop a Portable Class Library that depends on the PCL *Dicom.Core* assembly, and when the developed Portable Class Library is used in a platform-specific application, the PCL *Dicom.Core* assembly can be replaced with the platform-specific *Dicom.Core* assembly without needing to re-build anything. *fo-dicom.Json* and *fo-dicom.MetroLog* are examples of portable class libraries that depend on the PCL *Dicom.Core.dll*.

+The assembly naming convention is often referred to as the [bait-and-switch trick](http://log.paulbetts.org/the-bait-and-switch-pcl-trick/).
+The *fo-dicom* package supports the *bait-and-switch trick* by automatically selecting the best suited *Dicom.Core* assembly depending on the targeted platform of the development project upon download from NuGet.

 ### Usage Notes
 Out-of-the-box, *fo-dicom* for .NET defaults to *Windows Forms*-style image rendering.
 To switch to WPF-style image rendering, call: